Netherlands: Dutch Republic (1581–1795)

-In the Dutch Golden Age, spanning much of the 17th century, the Dutch Empire grew to become one of the major seafaring and economic powers.
-Science, military and art (especially painting) were among the most acclaimed in the world.
+During the Dutch Golden Age of the 17th century, the Dutch Empire grew to become one of the major seafaring and economic powers.
+Dutch science, military and art (especially painting) were among the most acclaimed in the world.
 By 1650, the Dutch owned 16,000 merchant ships.
 The Dutch East India Company and the Dutch West India Company established colonies and trading posts all over the world.
-The Dutch settlement in North America began with the founding of New Amsterdam in 1614.
+The Dutch settlement in North America began with the formation of New Amsterdam in 1624.
 In South Africa, the Dutch settled the Cape Colony in 1652.
 Dutch colonies in South America were established along the many rivers in the fertile Guyana plains, among them Colony of Surinam (now Suriname).
 In Asia, the Dutch established a presence in India, the Dutch East Indies (now Indonesia), Formosa (now Taiwan), and the only western trading post in Japan, Dejima.
 During the period of Proto-industrialisation, the empire received 50% of textiles and 80% of silks import from the India's Mughal Empire.